 § 9202.
 Definitions

-The following words, terms, and phrases when used in this chapter shall have the meanings ascribed to them in this section unless the context clearly indicates a different meaning:
+As used in this chapter unless the context clearly indicates a different meaning:

-(1) "Commissioner" means the Commissioner of Taxes appointed under section 3101 of this title, and his or her authorized representatives.
+(1) “Commissioner” means the Commissioner of Taxes appointed under 3 V.S.A. § 2251 and the Commissioner’s authorized representatives.

 (2) “Person” means any individual, combination of individuals, firm, partnership, society, association, joint stock company, corporation, or any of the foregoing acting in a fiduciary or representative capacity, whether appointed by court or otherwise.

 (3) “Hotel” means an establishment that holds itself out to the public by offering sleeping accommodations for a consideration, whether or not the major portion of its operating receipts is derived therefrom and whether or not the sleeping accommodations are offered to the public by the owner or proprietor or lessee, sublessee, mortgagee, licensee, or any other person or the agent of any of the foregoing.
 The term includes inns, motels, tourist homes and cabins, ski dormitories, ski lodges, lodging homes, rooming houses, furnished-room houses, boarding houses, and private clubs, as well as any building or structure or part thereof to the extent to which any such building or structure or part thereof in fact is held out to the public by offering sleeping accommodations for a consideration.
 As used in this chapter, the term includes “short-term rental” as defined in 18 V.S.A. § 4301.
 The term shall not include the following: